The Stages of a Child’s Tooth Development

 Just as kids cognitively develop throughout childhood, their teeth are doing the same physically.
 It is a constant process of change and growth.
-Here is a breakdown of the stages of your child’s tooth development:
+Here is a breakdown of your child’s tooth development stages:

 The types of teeth